ShiftorTheOrca/ShiftorTheOrca/README.md

 I am currently enrolled in Asah led by Dicoding Indonesia as a cohort of the machine learning division.

+I've learnt C#, Java, and Python programming language, and a little bit of JavaScript and PHP.
+I am looking forward to expand my knowledge on other programming languages and computer in general.

 <!--
 **ShiftorTheOrca/ShiftorTheOrca** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.